scrapy/scrapy/docs/topics/broad-crawls.rst

 to increase it will depend on how much CPU you crawler will have available.
 A good starting point is ``100``, but the best way to find out is by doing some trials and identifying at what concurrency your Scrapy process gets CPU bounded.
-For optimum performance, You should pick a concurrency where CPU usage is at 80-90%.
+For optimum performance, you should pick a concurrency where CPU usage is at 80-90%.

 To increase the global concurrency use::